-Participating Members should be HUD-approved housing counseling agencies and can provide the required home buyer education and in-person housing counseling.
-Those that are not HUD-approved, must partner with one that can provide these needed services.
+Participating Members who are HUD-approved housing counseling agencies can provide the required home buyer education and in-person housing counseling.
+Those that are not HUD-approved, must partner with HUD-approved housing counseling services, who will provide the needed services.